 “Reviewing data from more than 2,000 ice dives over a seven-year period, the science team found that almost all measurements showed an accumulation of phytoplankton even before the sea ice retreated in the spring and in summer in the southern hemisphere,” the study states.

 Experts also relied on ice cover models to estimate the location and thickness of the Southern Ocean’s ice cover, as well as how it was moving.
-They then found that 3 to 5 million square kilometers – an area larger than India – of the ice-covered Southern Ocean could let in enough light to support some blooms under the ice.
+They then found that 3 to 5 million square kilometers – an area larger than India – of the ice-covered Southern Ocean might let in enough light to support some blooms under the ice.

-“Scientists have talked about the potential for these blooms before, but this is the first time we’ve seen them under the ice in Antarctic waters,” Horvat said.
+“Scientists have talked regarding the potential for these blooms before, but this is the first time we’ve seen them under the ice in Antarctic waters,” Horvat said.
 “This discovery opens the way to a whole new way of looking at life around and under the ice.
 Sea ice is more interesting and diverse than you might think, and it can support a wide range of ecological systems. »

 With information from NASA’s Michael Carlowicz